-• Select an existing purpose, or select Add New Item from the Answer Purpose list The Answer Purpose page displays.
+8 Click an existing purpose to edit properties, or click Add New Item below the Answer Purpose list to create a new purpose.

+The Answer Purpose page displays.
 The following example shows the default settings for the Answer purpose:

-• Specify the following answer purpose parameters:
+9 Specify the following answer purpose parameters:

 Parameter Description Description Specify the name of the answer purpose.
 The name can be any alphanumeric string.
 Spaces and punctuation are not allowed.
 When the purpose is defined and enabled, this name displays in the Purpose drop-down menu of the Rule window.
 Label Specify the text to display as the portlet heading in the User Interface.
 Enabled Select On to enable this purpose.
 Only enabled purposes is available in the Dictionary Manager and processed by the Rules Engine and User Interface components.
 The default value is On.
-NOTE: Existing rules that specify purposes that are not enabled are processed using the Answer purpose.
+Note: Existing rules that specify purposes that are not enabled are processed using the Answer purpose.
 Maximum Answers Specify the maximum number of answers having this purpose to display on the response page for a given question.
 Page Size Specify the maximum number of answers having this purpose to display on the initial response page.
 Minimum Score Specify the minimum score that answers having this purpose must obtain to display on the response page for a given question.
-See The Scoring Process in the Intelligent Search Optimization Guide for more information on response scoring.
-Ignore Navigation Candidates Specify whether answers having this purpose contribute to the answer totals maintained by the Personalized Navigation feature.
-Overriden By Specify any answer purposes such that answers returned for the specified purposes are not repeated in the display for this purpose.
+See the Intelligent Search Language Developers' Guide for more information on response scoring.